Immune System Hormones

 Cortisol:

 Most of us know cortisol as the stress hormone, and boy can I tell you: when stress goes up, health goes down.
-It’s not just anecdotal, either: studies have linked psychological stress to a greater susceptibility for infectious diseases.
+It’s not just anecdotal, either: studies6 have linked psychological stress to a greater susceptibility for infectious diseases.
 So — what happens when your immune system gets too stressed out?

 In a balanced, healthy immune system, cortisol actually has an anti-inflammatory effect.
 Cortisol activates the body’s sympathetic nervous system, known as your “fight-or-flight” response.
 Basically, when our hunter-gatherer ancestors were fleeing a predator, they wanted all their energy focused on one thing: running really, really fast.
 A burst of cortisol is meant to help our bodies prioritize energy for instant survival in high stress situations, saving tasks like immune defense, inflammation or digestion for after the threat has passed.

 But when stress shifts from short “fight-or-flight” bursts, to chronic stress, elevated cortisol does more harm than good.
-Among the myriad of ways chronic stress wreaks havoc on your health, chronically high cortisol levels can lead to immune cells ignoring cortisol signaling.
+Among the myriad of ways chronic stress wreaks havoc on your health, chronically high cortisol levels can lead to immune cells ignoring cortisol signaling7.
 As your immune system becomes resistant to cortisol’s anti-inflammatory signals, inflammation levels rise unchecked.
-High stress leads to high inflammation, the perfect recipe for autoimmune conditions, immune dysfunction, and other illnesses.
+High stress leads to high inflammation8, the perfect recipe for autoimmune conditions, immune dysfunction, and other illnesses.

 To make things worse, chronic stress also depletes serotonin, and causes your body to preferentially produce cortisol instead of progesterone.
 Without progesterone to balance it out, this throws your body into a state of relative estrogen dominance, further driving up inflammation.